 Cockapoos, as a lively and energetic breed, need a lot of stimulation throughout the day.
 If they don’t get that stimulation, they can react in various ways to boredom.
 Chewing or biting at a specific part of their skin, on their paws, for instance, is common.
 Think of it as being similar to humans who chew the skin around their nails or bite their nails.

 Is your dog ever left on his or her own for an extended time?
 Do you interact and provide your dog with plenty to see and do to ensure they are getting enough mental and physical stimulation?
-If not, then this could be the root cause of their unwanted chewing.
+If not, this could be the root cause of their unwanted chewing.

 Pain or Injuries

-When cockapoos and other dogs have a large flea infestation this can cause parts of their body to be irritated and itchy.
+When cockapoos and other dogs have a large flea infestation, this can cause parts of their body to be irritated and itchy.
 If they then develop a sensitivity to flea bites, each subsequent bite by the little blighters will be painful and annoying for your dog.
 So, when you next see your dog incessantly chewing at its paws, you should consider ruling out a flea infestation as the cause before looking at other potential causes.

 If your cockapoo has a low-level allergy to something, he or she may only have very slight and mild symptoms that may go undetected for some time.
-Therefore, it’s important to keep a close eye on your cockapoo and learn what is normal behaviour for him or her.
+Therefore, it’s essential to keep a close eye on your cockapoo and learn what normal behaviour for him or her is.
 If you find that your dog is chewing a lot at their feet, it could be its way of coping with the irritation caused by allergies.
-The best solution is to take him or her along to the vet who will be able to run tests for allergies and provide suitable medication or recommend treatment to deal with them.
+The best solution is to take him or her to the vet, who can run tests for allergies and provide suitable medication or recommend treatment to deal with them.